krugerk/beeminder-apidocs/source/index.html.md

 * `yaw` (number): Good side of the bright red line.
 I.e., the side of the line (+1/-1 = above/below) that makes you say "yay".
 * `dir` (number): Direction the bright red line is sloping, usually the same as yaw.
 * `lane` (number): Deprecated.
 See `losedate` and `safebuf`.
 * `mathishard` (array of 3 numbers): The goaldate, goalval, and rate &mdash; all filled in.
 (The commitment dial specifies 2 out of 3 and you can check this if you want Beeminder to do the math for you on inferring the third one.)
+Note: this field may be null if the goal is in an error state such that the graph image can't be generated.
 * `headsum` (string): Deprecated.
 Summary text blurb saying how much safety buffer you have.
 * `limsum` (string): Summary of what you need to do to eke by, e.g., "+2 within 1 day".
 * `kyoom` (boolean): Cumulative; plot values as the sum of all those entered so far, aka auto-summing.